Antipsychotic medicines are used to treat some types of mental distress or conditions.

 - Decision aid for choosing antipsychotic medications CalMEND, US

-- Do you have any heart problems such as an irregular heartbeat or low blood pressure?
+- Heart problems such as an irregular heartbeat or low blood pressure.

-How long you need to take antipsychotic medication for depends on your symptoms.
-Some people need to keep taking it long term.
+How long you'll need to take antipsychotic medicine depends on your symptoms.
+Some people need to keep taking it long-term.
 For example, for psychosis:

 - If you have only had one psychotic episode and you have recovered well, you would normally need to continue treatment for 1–2 years after recovery.

 - If you have another psychotic episode, you may need to take antipsychotic medicine for longer, up to 5 years.
 This is because the risk of symptoms recurring (relapse) is high for the first few years after a psychotic episode.